cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query provider list-consumer-chains.md

-Query the deposit messages on the liquidity pool batch for the specified pool-id and msg-index

-If batch messages are normally processed from the endblock, the resulting state is applied and the messages are removed from the beginning of the next block.
-To query for past blocks, query the block height using the REST/gRPC API of a node that is not pruned.

-Example:
-$ gaiad query liquidity deposit 1 20
+Query active consumer chains for provider chain.

 Usage:
-  gaiad query liquidity deposit [pool-id] [msg-index] [flags]
+  gaiad query provider list-consumer-chains [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for deposit
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for list-consumer-chains
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")